gvwilson/sensibleadventures/cloudherd/new.md

 "Hold on!"
 Grappa Gas shouted, reaching for him, but it was too late.
-Thokmay shrieked as he fell through the hole in the cloud and splashed into the ice-cold fishpond.
+Thokmay shrieked as he fell through the hole in the cloud and splashed into the ice-cold pond.

 His head burst above water a moment later.
 "Help!" he screamed.
 "Help me!
 I can't---" He thrashed his arms as if he was trying to swim, but